 I refer to such results as the percentage of children of each year of age [enrolled] in school; the average number of days attendance secured annually from each child; the average length of time required for each child to do a given definite unit of work…(p.
 69).

-Spaulding and other superintendents measured in dollars and cents whether the teaching of Latin was more efficient than the teaching of English, Latin, or history.
+Spaulding and other superintendents measured in dollars and cents whether the teaching of Latin was more efficient than the teaching of English, Algebra, or history.
 These “administrative progressives” recorded how much it cost to teach vocational subjects vs. academic subjects.

 What Spaulding described in Newton for increased efficiency (and effectiveness) spread swiftly among school boards, superintendents, and administrators.
 Academic experts hired by districts produced huge amounts of data in the 1920s and 1930s describing and analyzing every nook and cranny of buildings, how much time principals spent with students and parents, and what teachers did in daily lessons.